 - Few online resources: There are a few FAQs on the site, but Amica lacks in-depth online materials to help customers get a complete grasp on their purchases without having to talk to someone.
 Additionally, some policy changes require direct assistance from an Amica agent, which can be time-consuming.

 State Farm: Best Car Insurance Company for Customer Service and Interaction

-State Farm is the largest car insurance company in the nation, per Insurance Journal in 2016.
+State Farm is the largest car insurance company in the nation, per the Insurance Information Institute in 2018.
 Fortunately, it’s also one of the best — especially when it comes to the customer service experience.
-In 2015, State Farm received high praise from J.D.
+In 2018, State Farm received high praise from J.D.
 Power for its service interaction and claims handling.
-And of all the insured drivers I surveyed, it received the most positive remarks by far.
+And of all the insured drivers we surveyed, it received the most positive remarks by far.

 - Superior claims handling: No other insurer makes it easier to file a claim — a fact corroborated by its high service rating, 18,000 agents nationwide, and excellent mobile app.
-Sure, most other auto insurers offer the basic trifecta of phone, app, and email contact to agents, but State Farm’s is the easiest to use by far.
+Most other auto insurers offer the basic trifecta of phone, app, and email contact to agents, but State Farm’s is the easiest to use.

 - Great financial standing: State Farm has an A.M.
 Best outlook of stable, and a “Superior” overall rating — the highest given.

 - Best online quote tool: Out of all the competition, State Farm has the simplest online quote tool.
-In less than five minutes, it’ll guide you completely through the process, replete with thorough examples of coverage options.
+In less than five minutes, their tool will guide you completely through the process, replete with thorough examples of coverage options.

 - Lacks a couple of important coverages: Unlike its competitors, State Farm doesn’t offer stacked uninsured motorist or new car replacement coverages.
-That could be a deal breaker for someone who lives in a state with an incredibly high rate of uninsured drivers.
+That could be a deal breaker for someone who lives in a state with a very high rate of uninsured drivers.